oracle/docker-images/OracleDatabase/SingleInstance/README.md

 #### Changing the admin accounts passwords

-On the first startup of the container a random password will be generated for the database if not provided.
-You can find this password in the output line:
+On the first startup of the container, a random password will be generated for the database if not provided.
+The user has to mandatorily change the password after the database is created and the corresponding container is healthy.

-    ORACLE PASSWORD FOR SYS, SYSTEM AND PDBADMIN:

 The password for those accounts can be changed via the `docker exec` command. **Note**, the container has to be running:

     docker exec <container name> ./setPassword.sh <your password>

+This new password will be used afterwards.
 #### Enabling archive log mode while creating the database

 Archive mode can be enabled during the first time when database is created by setting ENABLE_ARCHIVELOG to `true` and passing it to `docker run` command.
 Archive logs are stored at the directory location: `/opt/oracle/oradata/$ORACLE_SID/archive_logs` inside the container.